Frequently Asked Questions

 Both microbiology and molecular biology deal with tiny things—how life functions at microscopic levels.
 However, the two are at different scales.
 The human body is estimated to contain 30 trillion cells and 40 trillion bacterial cells .
 E. coli, one of the most common bacteria on earth, is 20 times smaller than a human skin cell.
 That’s the level at which microbiologists are interested.
 Microbiology is all about the tiny microbes (bacteria, viruses, and fungi) that coexist in the world around us, and often in our own bodies.

 Inside bacteria is DNA, the strands of molecules that comprise the genetic code of every living thing (and even nonliving things, like some viruses).
 A double helix of DNA is more than 4000 times smaller than an E. coli cell and can condense even further.
-Areas of DNA that code for important structures a d functions in a living organism are called genes.
+Areas of DNA that code for important structures and functions in a living organism are called genes.
 Along with tiny DNA are tiny proteins that carry out a cell’s functions, like DNA replication and waste cleanup.
 Molecular biology mostly studies these genes and proteins to determine how life works on a molecular basis.

 Another difference is what kinds of questions each branch of biology asks.
 Like zoologists study the physiology, ecology, and evolution of animals and populations of animals, microbiologists look at the physiology, ecology, evolution, and applications of microorganisms.
 This means microbiologists study anything from how gut microbiota influence human health, to how bacteria can survive in the most extreme of environments like geysers in Yellowstone.
 Microbiologists also study pathogenic microbes like viruses and bacteria that cause infection.
 During the COVID-19 pandemic, microbiologists have been helping drive production of vaccines and educating the public on how viruses function and infect hosts.